When to Self-Host Your LLM: Enterprise Security Guide

 The data never hits the public APIs.
 You get dedicated instances, VPC endpoints, and compliance certifications.
 It's still cloud infrastructure, but it's your cloud, with audit logs and access controls you manage.

 The cost structure is different.
 You're paying for dedicated capacity, not just token usage.
-But you're also getting frontier model capabilities without the ML ops burden of truly self-hosted solutions.
+In exchange you get frontier model capabilities without the ML ops burden of a fully self-hosted setup.

 On-Premise: Maximum Control, Maximum Investment

-Running models on your own hardware gives you absolute control over the full stack.
+Running models on your own hardware gives you full control over the stack.
 Data never leaves your data center.
-You control the hardware, the network, the access policies, everything.
+You control the hardware, the network, and the access policies.

-This makes sense for very large enterprises with existing ML infrastructure, or organizations where regulatory requirements make cloud deployment impossible.
+This makes sense for very large enterprises with existing ML infrastructure, or organizations where regulatory requirements rule out cloud deployment entirely.

 The Real Economics: When Self-Hosting Pays Off

 Cloud APIs scale linearly with usage.
 If your team makes 10 million API calls at $40 per million tokens, you're spending $400 monthly.
-Light usage makes cloud APIs extremely cost-effective.
+At light usage, cloud APIs are very cost-effective.

 Self-hosted infrastructure has high fixed costs and low marginal costs.
 You might spend $50K on GPU servers and $10K monthly in operational costs, but your per-token cost is essentially zero after that.

 The break-even point depends on usage volume.
-For most companies under 100 developers, cloud APIs are cheaper.
-But if you're running thousands of inference requests daily, self-hosting starts making financial sense around 6-12 months of operation.
+For most companies under 100 developers, cloud APIs come out cheaper.
+If you're running thousands of inference requests daily, self-hosting starts to make financial sense somewhere around 6-12 months of operation.

-And that's before you factor in the compliance value.
-If self-hosting prevents a HIPAA violation that would've cost you millions in fines and reputational damage, the ROI calculation changes dramatically.
+That's before you factor in compliance value.
+If self-hosting prevents a HIPAA violation that would have cost millions in fines and reputational damage, the ROI math shifts considerably.

 Architecting a Hybrid LLM Strategy

-Here's what we actually recommend to clients: don't make it binary.
+What we actually recommend to clients is to avoid making it binary.

 Implement request routing based on repository tags, code ownership, or even manual classification.
 Your authentication service code goes to the local Llama 3 instance.
 Your UI component development uses Claude via API.

 Audit logging for all AI interactions is non-negotiable.
 You need to know what code was sent where, who authorized it, and when.
-This is both a security control and a compliance requirement.
+It's both a security control and a compliance requirement.

 - An LLM gateway that handles routing decisions